 An award-winning, nationally recognized network affiliate of the National Board for Professional Teaching Standards that assists UTLA members in pursuing or renewing their National Board Certification, a prestigious and voluntary system to assess and certify accomplished teachers.
 Please read the National Board Certification (NBC) FAQs to see if this is your year to pursue certification.

 Salary points are available for participating in The Support Network.
 For more information on how you can become a National Board Certified Teacher or to renew your current certification, please email TSN Coordinator Michael de la Torre, NBCT, email@example.com or call (213) 251-1444.
 Go online www.thesupportnetwork.net.

-The Peer Assistance and Review Program was created in response to California State Assembly Bill 1X and is a collaborative effort of LAUSD and UTLA.
+The Peer Assistance and Review (PAR) Program was created in response to California State Assembly Bill 1X and is jointly governed by UTLA and LAUSD.

 LOOC is a collaborative group of representatives from Associated Administrators of Los Angeles (AALA), Los Angeles Unified School District (LAUSD), and United Teachers Los Angeles (UTLA), created through the Local School Stabilization and Empowerment Initiative (LSSEI) of 2011.

 LOOC is charged with supporting all schools interested in increased decision-making authority by providing workshops on the three District models, Expanded School Based Management Model (ESBMM), Pilot Schools and Local Initiative Schools (LIS), the application process, and specialized workshops on specific autonomies and related topics such as budget, collaboration, staffing, curriculum and assessment, and professional learning communities.
 Find out more

 The Helen Bernstein Professional Development Center